omgmog/omgmog.github.com/_posts/2015/2015-11-15-downgrading-nexus-5-from-android-marshmallow-to-lollipop.md

 ---
+comments_issue: 48

-title: "Downgrading Nexus 5 from Android 6.0 to Android 5.1.1"
+title: Downgrading Nexus 5 from Android 6.0 to Android 5.1.1
-tags: ["android", "software",]
+tags:
+  - android
+  - software
 ---

 I jumped on Android 6.0 Marshmallow as soon as the developer images were available to flash, and to be honest as far as "major releases" go, it was pretty underwhelming.
 A lot of the new features aren't things I need, and I've found myself running in to a bug with device orientation in Chrome (only!) not working.